 Each year, the United States accepts thousands of high school exchange students.
 Lincoln Lutheran is a school that hosts some of these exchange students from places all over the world, including Vietnam and Norway.
 Studying abroad for students is filled with challenges and opportunities.
+Many of them look for student loans to pay for their careers.

 A fellow exchange student, a Norwegian girl named Helene said, “It almost feels as if it was just yesterday when I was on my own on a plane not really knowing what to expect, but I was excited for what the future held for me.”
 She is adjusting to a new country, new school, and a second language that is different from her own.